-Note: We have received new file for Russia with product description.
-However, we have used the previous file without product description for harmonization as we had already started with the mapping and template setup in Concordia.
+Note: We have used the data file <XXXX> received on <XXX> for this analysis.
+Subsequently we have received a new file on ….. date.
+We are currently reviewing the same

 1. Currency Conversion

 The representation of Value Sales in reporting currency (USD, EURO) requires the use of the standard conversion rates.